FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/appendix/commitment_discounts.md

 * *Upfront* - The commitment discount is paid in full before the term begins.
 * *Recurring* - The commitment discount is paid on a repeated basis, typically over each billing period of the term.
-* *Hybrid* - Some of the commitment discount is paid before the term begins, and the rest is paid repeatedly over the term.
+* *Partial* - Some of the commitment discount is paid before the term begins, and the rest is paid repeatedly over the term.

-For example, if a customer buys a spend-based commitment discount for 1 year, with a $1.00 hourly commitment, and pays with the hybrid option, the commitment discount's payment consists of both:
+For example, if a customer buys a spend-based commitment discount for 1 year, with a $1.00 hourly commitment, and pays with the partial option, the commitment discount's payment consists of both:

 1. *Upfront* - $4,380 (`24 hours * 365 days * $1.00 * 0.5`)
 2. *Recurring* - $182.50 (`24 hours * 365 days * $1.00 / 12 months`)